danielwbeebe/React-Native-Tutorial/README.md

 To view the default files you will get with your new React Native app, check out the Example-App folder in this tutorial's repository.

+Here is a helpful diagram to explain how React Native is different from React (the key difference being that, as React Native does not run in the browser, there is no browser DOM):

 <img src='images/diagram-image.jpeg' width='600px'>

 ## Code Examples